13 MIN READ

 When you are recording and actioning, here are some things to remember:

 - You are responsible for making sure the participants hear, see, and understand the information that is presented and offered.
-Make sure you keep an accurate record of what's going on.
+Make sure that you keep an accurate record of what's going on.
 If in doubt, record now and summarize later.

 - Try to use words that the group chooses, and when in doubt, ask them to provide the words for you to record.

-- Ensure all decisions and actions are recorded.
+- Ensure that all decisions and actions are recorded.
 You may want to use a scribe to do this, so that you can stay focused on the group and the process.